M-o-a-T/moat/doc/spec_control.rst

 store at least one message for repetition and *should* wait until the earliest message is acknowledged instead of directly reporting an overflow.
 Servers *must* wait.

-The packet loss recovery / flow control mechanism described here may be re-used by other reliable channels (serial, I²C, etc.), though the process of establishing the channel is necessarily different.